The impact of a massive Sagittarius dSph on GD-1-like streams: Qualitative results from mock streams

 With the low-mass Sgr ($\delta=0.2$), the stream is close to symmetric about the progenitor ($\phi_1=0$); the leading and trailing tails have a very similar length and density distribution.
 In the middle row, we see that the distance of stars from the progenitor in $\phi_1$ roughly correlates with the time since they were stripped (although with considerable scatter).

 The symmetry is broken in the other two cases.
 With $\delta=0.5$, the trailing tail (at $\phi_1<0^\circ$, on the right-hand side) extends further than $50^\circ$ from the progenitor, while the leading tail (at $\phi_1>0^\circ$) is cut off sharply at $\phi_1\approx25^\circ$.
 The middle row reveals the structural reason for this: the leading tail is compressed so that the early-stripped stars lie closer to the progenitor.
 The KDE confirms that there is a significant enhancement in density at $\phi_1\approx15^\circ$.
+Since this compressed part is not perfectly aligned with the rest of the tail, it also results in an increased width along this part of the stream by almost a factor of 2.

 The $\delta=1.0$ stream is superficially similar, though reversed; in this case, the leading stream extends beyond $50^\circ$ while the trailing stream is sharply cut off at $\phi_1\approx-25^\circ$.
 However, the stream is structurally different: the shortened tail does not show the same buildup of early-stripped stars or the resulting density peak.
 A dog-leg in the stripping time plot at $t\approx-2.7$~Gyr hints that the trailing stream has been `folded' and extends towards positive $\phi_1$, lying on top of the leading stream.
 This is confirmed by animations.
 After the Sgr pericentre at $t\approx-2.7$~Gyr, the trailing stream is twisted and its stars begin to overtake the progenitor, sometimes lying along the leading stream.